 In general, the steps to getting a DC DMV Limited Purpose learner permit are listed below.
 Remember to study in advance for your knowledge test; you will have to wait 3 calendar days, and return to the service center on the fourth day, to retake the test if you do not pass:

 The first step in obtaining a Limited Purpose learner permit is to print and fill out the driver license or identification card application form you can find at the link below:

 DC DMV no longer requires an appointment to visit one of its service centers to obtain a Limited Purpose learner permit.
 DC DMV will accept walk-ins Wednesday through Saturday at any DC DMV service center.
 Tuesdays will remain by appointment only for those seeking to obtain a Limited Purpose credential.
 An appointment is required by everyone to take the road skills test, and walk-ins are not accepted.
-If you choose to schedule an appointment, then you can schedule it online.

 A list of DC DMV service centers is available at the link below:

 Bring your completed application form and the rest of the required documentation to your appointment.

 You must bring documents that prove you are eligible for a Limited Purpose learner permit.
 The documents required are listed below, and DC DMV will not accept any documents that are not listed:

 You will need:

 - Proof of identity and age.
 You must be at least 16 years old.
 The list of documents that DC DMV accepts as proof of identify is available at the link below: